Ayan1089/CEUR-WS-Event-Series--SS23/eventseries/src/main/dblp/Readme.md

 ### Overview

-- `dblp.py` contains the logic for requesting pages and caching them.
+- `DblpContext.py` contains the logic for requesting pages and caching them.
 - `DblpScraper.py` contains the logic for navigating dblp.org and requesting the correct pages.
-- `DblpParser.py` is used to extract all meta informations from the requested html-files
+- `DblpParser.py` is used to extract the informations from the requested html-files
 - The parsed information is structured in dataclasses defined in the files `VenueInformationClasses.py` and `EventClasses.py`